 Get Apple News Directly in Your Inbox

-The MagSafe system for iPhone 12 uses a ring of magnets that fastens accessories to the back of the device.
+The MagSafe system uses a ring of magnets that fastens accessories to the back of the device.
 The effect is similar to how the Apple Watch magnetically attaches to its charger.
-Apple announced MagSafe for iPhone 12 at the "Hi, Speed" event on October 13, 2020.
+Apple first announced MagSafe for iPhone 12 at the "Hi, Speed" event on October 13, 2020.

 The MagSafe ecosystem may be what Apple opted to make instead of the canceled AirPower.
 While it's a different approach, it has a similar goal of removing user friction from charging.
 However, recent rumors suggested Apple engineers are still working on a revised AirPower design, now carrying the A11 chip for power management.